lehrblogger/lehrblogger.com-octopress/source/_posts/2008-09-08-classes-for-fall-2008.md

   - /2008/09/classes-for-fall-2008.html
 categories:
   - ITP
-excerpt: "Not the usual core classes of the first semester, but I regret nothing."
+blurb: "Not the usual core classes of the first semester, but I regret nothing."
-show_excerpt: true
+show_blurb: true
 ---
 [Applications of Interactive Technologies][1]
 &nbsp;&nbsp;&nbsp;&nbsp;with [Red Burns][2]